ExpressLRS/Docs/docs/quick-start/receivers/flash2400.md

         8. With your receiver now in WiFi Mode and it was able to connect to your Local WiFi Network, open a Browser window on any WiFi-capable device that is also connected to the same Local WiFi Network.
 Type in the Address http://elrs_rx.local on your browser's Address Bar.
 The ExpressLRS Web UI should load.
             - If your browser cannot resolve this address and it cannot load the ExpressLRS Web UI, this means that MDNS is not working on your device or network.

-            ??? tip "MDNS is not working!"
+            ??? tip "MDNS is not working! (click/tap to expand)"
                 === "The `arp` Command"

                     1. Open up a Command Prompt window on your computer.